dasec/hystck/docs/source/installation/guest.rst

 Generally, this should be done by the executed pre_setup.py scripted.

-The final step requires you to manipulate the Windows Task Scheduler to run **startGuestAgent.bat**, which in turn will start the **guestAgent.py** script, both located in **guest_tools**.
+The final step manipulates the Windows Task Scheduler to run **startGuestAgent.bat**, which in turn will start the **guestAgent.py** script, both located in **guest_tools**.
 This script manages the communication between your host and guest instances.
 This is handled by the following line in the pre_setup.py script: